Chinmai S Dbackend + systems + ai

 lesson

-The model is only useful when the data cadence, inference path, and dashboard semantics are engineered together.
+The model is only useful when the data cadence, inference path, and alert semantics are engineered together.

 failure wall